kipters/loadavg-meetup-demo/README.md

 # LoadAvg Tool

-## My awesome tool for monitoring load average
+## Demo for my session at 2nd Python Meetup in Palermo